 The Sri Lanka Qualifications Framework (SLQF) is a nationally consistent framework for all higher education qualifications offered in Sri Lanka.
 It recognizes the volume of learning of students and identifies the learning outcomes that are to be achieved by the holders of respective qualifications.
 SLQF comprises of ten levels and the descriptors of each of these levels are stated in a comprehensive manner.
 Since the volume of learning is considered in the SLQF, the number of credits that should be earned by students of each qualification is also given.
-The minimum number of credits a student must earn to complete a BSc General Degree and a BSc Honours Degree with the corresponding SLQF Level is given in the following Table.
+The minimum number of credits a student must earn to complete a BSc General Degree and a BSc Honours Degree and a BCS General Degree and a BCS Honours Degree with the corresponding SLQF Level is given in the following Table.